Building a Deck in Brambleton

 Do I need HOA approval to build a deck in Brambleton?

 Yes.
-Any deck or exterior structure must be approved through the Brambleton Community Association's design review before construction — separate from the Loudoun County building permit.
+Any deck, porch, or exterior structure must be approved through the Brambleton Community Association's design review before construction.
+That approval is separate from the Loudoun County building permit.

-Most NoVA HOA committees review within 30-45 days.
+Most Northern Virginia HOA committees review within 30-45 days.
 A complete packet submitted early, alongside the county permit, is the best way to stay on schedule.

 Yes.
-We prepare the full design-review packet and the county permit application, and coordinate all inspections.
+We prepare the design-review packet, county permit application, and inspection coordination for Brambleton deck projects.
 Call 571-655-7207 to start.